Yawehbaby-25/Delayed-Oil-Project/README.md

 The clients provided the data set as a CSV file, which was downloaded and processed for analysis.

 **Key Questions to Address**
 .
 What is delayed oil project?
 .
 How long does it take to start up an oil project?
 .
-How much does it take to start up an oil projec?
+How much does it take to start up an oil project?